-Scenario 3: Re-identified as EL after receiving 5.0 or higher on the ACCESS a.
+Scenario 3: Re-identified as EL after demonstrating proficiency on ACCESS for ELLs a.
 Documentation of a meeting held between the parent and EL Specialist (and/or administrator), with signatures from each party, indicating that the child was not re-identified for EL services and is in monitored status.

-The student participated in the ACCESS assessment and received a composite score of 5.0 or higher; the student was subsequently identified as EL in the Audit or Demographic Certification in the 2014-15 school year or later.
+The student participated in the ACCESS assessment and received a composite score that indicates English language proficiency; the student was subsequently identified as EL in the Audit or Demographic Certification in the 2014-15 school year or later.
 The LEA indicates that the student was re-identified as EL erroneously and should not be identified as an EL in the current school year.

-If the current LEA is the LEA that identified the student as an EL in the Audit or Demographic Certification in the 2014-15 school year or later, an exception to the EL policy may be granted if the LEA submits, and OSSE approves, the following documentation indicating that the student should not have been re-identified for EL services:
+If the current LEA is the LEA that identified the student as an EL in the Audit or Demographic Certification in the 2014-15 school year or later, an exception to the EL policy may be granted if the LEA submits and OSSE approves, the following documentation indicating that the student should not have been re-identified for EL services:

-If the current LEA is not the LEA that identified the student as an EL in the Audit or Demographic Certification in the 2014-15 school year or later, an exception to the EL policy may be granted if the current LEA submits, and OSSE approves, a letter from the EL Specialist stating the student should not have been re-identified for EL services at the previous LEA and that the student is in monitored status.
+If the current LEA is not the LEA that identified the student as an EL in the Audit or Demographic Certification in the 2014-15 school year or later, an exception to the EL policy may be granted if the current LEA submits and OSSE approves, a letter from the EL Specialist stating the student should not have been re-identified for EL services at the previous LEA and that the student is in monitored status.